quantstamp/qsp-protocol-audit-contract/README.md

 * `LogReportSubmissionError_InvalidAuditor` - when you try to submit a report for audit that was not assigned to you,
 * `LogReportSubmissionError_ExpiredAudit` - when you try to submit a report after the audit request expired.

-### Step 7: Wait for the police to accept your report.
+### Step 7: Wait for the police challenge period.

 Police nodes have a certain time to check your report.
-Otherwise a timeout occurs and you can claim the reward regardless of whether the report is correct or not.
+Otherwise a timeout occurs and you can claim the reward regardless of whether the report is considered correct or not.
 Regardless of whether the police checks your report before the timeout or not, you need to wait the given number of blocks before claiming the reward.

 You can get the timeout value as follows:

-`const timeout = await quantstamp_audit.getPolice().getPoliceTimeoutInBlocks();`
+`const timeout = await quantstamp_police.getPoliceTimeoutInBlocks();`

 where: